Welcome to

 |

-Abstract: Manifesto for the Reputation Society by Hassan Masum and Yi–Cheng ZhangBy Robert Link, 26 weeks 3 days ago.
+Abstract: Manifesto for the Reputation Society by Hassan Masum and Yi–Cheng ZhangBy Robert Link, 9 years 28 weeks ago.
 From the text: "Reputation is a surrogate — a partial reflection representing our "best educated guess" of the underlying true state of affairs.
 Active evaluation by looking behind surface signals can corroborate or disprove reputations, while indiscriminate use degrades their reliability.
-The challenge is to encourage active evaluation, SSRN Abstract: Lemley's "Property, Intellectual Property, and Free Riding"By Robert Link, 27 weeks 1 day ago.
+The challenge is to encourage active evaluation, SSRN Abstract: Lemley's "Property, Intellectual Property, and Free Riding"By Robert Link, 9 years 29 weeks ago.
 From the text: "...copying information actually multiplies the available resources, not only by making a new physical copy but by spreading the idea and therefore permitting others to use and enjoy it.
 The result is that rather than a tragedy, an information commons is a “comedy” in which everyone benefits.
 The notion that information will be depleted by overuse simply ignores basic economics...It is not that free riding won’t occur with information goods; to the contrary, it is ubiquitous.
 Everyone can use E=mc2, the words of Shakespeare, or the idea of the tragedy of the commons without compensating their creators."
-How to manage communication within your company: the end of the email nightmareBy mdangeard, 42 weeks 1 day ago.
+How to manage communication within your company: the end of the email nightmareBy mdangeard, 9 years 44 weeks ago.
 I recently received a message from somebody who had declared "email bankruptcy": basically his email inbox was getting so big, and he was falling so far behind, that he gave up on trying to manage the information overflow, and decided to open a new email account to start fresh.
 He was informing his friends that anything that had not been answered would not be, and whoever had important business to deal with could contact him at the new email address.
 He was not the first and I see more and more of this happening.
-New Territories - New CurrenciesBy mdangeard, 44 weeks 5 days ago.
+New Territories - New CurrenciesBy mdangeard, 9 years 46 weeks ago.
 I discussed in a previous post presenting Xavier Comtesse work on the matter how New Territories are emerging as a result of the disconnection between the business layer and geographical limits as defined by nations or other governmental entities.
-Related to this trend, it is interesting to see now more and more projects around the concept of virtual currencies.
-How to manage engagement and participation - the democratic process in a web2.0 contextBy mdangeard, 1 year 2 days ago. eCairn recently published a very interesting analysis on what happens when you open a site and ask people to contribute ideas.
-They mention Dell Ideastorm and the Obama administration Citizen's Briefing Book from the Obama administration, and I have to agree with the conclusion: you have to know what to expect when opening up the doors to input with no filtering.
-And where and how you "listen" to your audience makes a difference: A new essay by Xavier Comtesse - Direct TerritoriesBy mdangeard, 1 year 12 weeks ago.
-After his essay on Direct Economy, Xavier Comtesse (www.thinkstudio.com) is coming out with a new essay (in French for now) on Direct Territories.
-Here is a short summary of the essay: >> Territories as defined by government have become disconnected from the ecosystems in which people and business live and work.
-New ways of communicating have created an additional layer on top of these territories and ecosystems, ultimately defining new territories in which we have to coexist.
-Top 150 social media blogsBy mdangeard, 1 year 13 weeks ago.
-My friends at eCairn just released that Top 150 social media blogs list, ranked based on a relevance formula that mix topic and topology relevance - not crowdsourcing, actual science: |
+Related to this trend, it is interesting to see now more and more projects around the concept of virtual currencies. ![]() |

 Interested in participating?
 Visit Contact, and choose "Request to Participate".
 Who's new

-User loginSearchWho's onlineThere are currently 0 users and 4 guests online.
+User loginSearchWho's onlineThere are currently 0 users and 0 guests online.

 |